 - Your child is special purely because he/she is your child.

 - You may have expectations from your child but realize and accept that your child is not you.

 - Your child is more important than what he/she does or achieves.

 - What people might think or say is less important than how your child feels.

-- Think about going to a counsellor or psychologist if you feel your child is stressed or even if you don’t know how to help your child.
+- Think about going to a counselor or psychologist if you feel your child is stressed or even if you don’t know how to help your child.

 - Remember, your opinions are most important for your child.
 Your child is more likely to succeed in life if you accept him/her.

 I hope these steps help you de-stress yourselves and head towards a better future.

 Stop Worrying About What Can Go Wrong, And Get Excited About What Can Go Right.